 Scholars have increasing opportunities to publish their work both in traditionally published and online only journals.
 Journal publishers such as Oxford, Wiley, Elsevier, and professional association journals increase opportunities in open access or hybrid journals.
 Cabell's Directory of Publishing Opportunities is one of many sources to consult for selecting the right journal in social sciences.
 There are also useful online resources to guide authors in selecting a journal for publishing their research.

 Sherpa/Romeo is a database of publisher contracts and copyright agreements.
 It can be searched by journal title or publisher with direct linking to publishers' journal websites.
+It may help you identify the copyright permissions conditions you may prefer.
+See our page where the Creative Commons options are explained.

 The four tools listed below use similar searching algorithms to find the best journals by matching the abstracts or titles of manuscripts.